Three Days of High-Level Research Presentations

 We are still planning to hold the informal networking lunch for conference attendees near the meeting rooms at the Hilton Hotel at the noon break on Tuesday.
 Cost is included in the registration fee.

-The special networking lunch for students has been cancelled due to COVID-19 complications, and students are welcomed to join other meeting attendees for lunch.
+The special networking lunch for students is being prepared.
 Please see the final program for the room and more information.

 Please click the year in question.
 A Table of Contents will open with links to pdf versions of the papers for that year.
 Files may be freely downloaded.
 Respecting permissions to republish, short excerpts including figures may be republished so long as it is appropriately cited.
 If written permission is needed, please contact Dave Bourell directly, email@example.com.
 Due to COVID-19, there is no published proceedings for the 31st Annual Meeting.